RigSri/FinWise/README.md

 - They manage your money
 - We teach you how to think about money

-**Unique Value**: FinWise is the only platform that combines behavioral psychology, AI analysis, and personalized learning for financial decision-making[web:114][web:115].
+**Unique Value**: FinWise is the only platform that combines behavioral psychology, AI analysis, and personalized learning for financial decision-making.

 ---